senatoredu/eks-workshop-v2-TAR-Section-contrib/website/docs/networking/traffic-distribution/setup.md

 adot   deployment   0.104.0   1/1     72d   public.ecr.aws/aws-observability/aws-otel-collector:v0.40.0   managed
 ```

-For now, the OpenTelemetry components have no actual effect on the EKS cluster or the application.

-Now that we have 3 pods of each of the UI and Catalog component we will generate a load test to simulate traffic between them to see how traffic is routed.
+Now that we have 3 pods each of the UI and Catalog component we will generate a load test to simulate traffic between them to see how traffic is routed.
 We’d use the [hey](https://github.com/rakyll/hey) program to generate HTTP Requests traffic to UI’s load balancer by running the below command: